nus-cs2113-AY2122S2/tp/docs/team/warrencxw.md

 #### New Features
 * [Parsing API](https://github.com/AY2122S2-CS2113T-T10-1/tp/tree/master/src/main/java/seedu/splitlah/parser)
-   * What it does: Provides a full set of methods to parse different arguments of a user input and perform preliminary validity checking of the user input for extraneous arguments and invalid inputs.
+   * Provides a full set of methods to parse different arguments of a user input and perform preliminary validity checking of the user input for extraneous arguments and invalid inputs.
-   * Justification: Allows other developers to develop functional code without having to worry about input validity.
-     Centralisation of all parsing logic also helps to make debugging of any incorrect parsing logic easier.
 * [Session](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/data/Session.java)
    * Represents a group outing that involves a list of participants and contains one or more activities.
      Also provides relevant methods for handling and processing its member attributes.
 * [Session Summary](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionSummaryCommand.java)
-   * What it does: Creates a transaction summary that helps users calculate how much each person in a session must pay and to whom they should pay for all debts to be resolved.
+   * Creates a transaction summary that helps users calculate how much each person in a session must pay and to whom they should pay for all debts to be resolved.
+One of the key features of `SplitLah`.
-   * Justification: One of the key features of `SplitLah`.
-Serves to simplify the payment process when users split bills during group outings as it minimises the number of transactions required to be made by consolidating all debts to be paid.
 * [Help command](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/HelpCommand.java)
-   * What it does: Provides users a reference of all available commands while they are using `SplitLah`.
+   * Provides users a reference of all available commands while they are using `SplitLah`.
-   * Justification: Gives users a quick way to find out the syntax of all available commands while using `SplitLah` without having to constantly refer back to the user guide.
 * [PersonCostPair](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/util/PersonCostPair.java)
-   * A utility class that supports `SessionSummaryCommand` in minimising transactions required to be made by encapsulates a `Person` object and their overall cost in the session as a debt owed by or owed to an individual.
-     It also keeps track of whether a debt has been fully paid or not, assisting in the algorithm used in `SessionSummaryCommand`.
+   * A utility class that supports `SessionSummaryCommand` by encapsulating a `Person` object and their overall cost in the session, and keeping track of whether a debt has been fully paid or not.

 #### Enhancements to existing features
  * [CommandParser interface](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/parser/commandparser/CommandParser.java)
-   * What it does: Isolates `Parser` component related dependencies from `Command` classes by shifting all input parsing functionality to the `CommandParser` itself, allowing the `Command` class to focus on carrying out the command as specified by the user.
+   * Isolates `Parser` component related dependencies from `Command` classes by shifting all input parsing functionality to the `CommandParser` itself, allowing the `Command` class to focus on carrying out the command as specified by the user.
-   * Justification: To encourage other developers to separate the dependency of the `Parser` component from the `Command` subclasses that they are working on.
-This improves the overall quality of the code of the project as testing can be much more modular.
  * [ParserUtils](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/parser/ParserUtils.java)
    * Handles all argument parsing delegated to the `Parser` component, allowing `Parser` class to have the sole purpose of returning an `XYZCommand` object corresponding to the given user input.